Fly Fishing Vacations – How To Plan The Perfect Fishing Trip

 Fly Shops – Buy your gear and hire a guide!

-The next thing you’re going to want access to is a fly shop or at least some local knowledge.
+Next, you will want access to a fly shop or at least some local knowledge.
 You can go to all the work to plan and research, but there are times of the year when certain waters are extremely hard to fish.

-You don’t have to go out of your way to hire a guide, but it’s not a bad idea to at least find a local shop or guide service to help you when you’re feeling like you don’t know what to do next.
+You don’t have to hire a guide, but it’s not a bad idea to find a local shop or guide service to help you when you don’t know what to do next.

 Make a stop at a shop at the beginning of your trip to pick up some locally tied patterns or even some gear.
-Fly shops are going to be far more willing to provide you with information if you choose to purchase something from them.
+Fly shops will happily provide the latest catch reports and information if you purchase something from them!

 Variety of Water

 One of the final and most important things you want is a variety of water to explore.
-You don’t want to live and die with one body of water.
+You don’t want to stay at the same river or lake location whenever you venture out.

-Too many anglers make a long trip to fish in one river or lake and something goes wrong.
-Rain may muddy the water and make it challenging to fish or recent pressure has made it really tough to find fish.
+Too many anglers take long fishing trips in one river or lake, and something goes wrong.
+Rain may muddy the water and make it challenging to fish, or recent pressure has made it really tough to find fish.

-Either way, you want to make sure you have at least two bodies of water within driving distance.
-This allows you to move on to the other one if the first choice isn’t a success.
+Either way, you want to ensure you have at least two target areas within a few miles of driving distance.
+This allows you to move on to the other if the first choice isn’t a success.

 Access to a Vehicle

-Finally, you’re going to want access to a vehicle of some sort.
-Whether it’s a shuttle or your own car, a fly fishing trip isn’t as easy if you can’t travel up and down the river or go somewhere completely new.
+Finally, you’ll want access to a vehicle.
+Whether it’s a shuttle or your own car, a fly fishing trip isn’t as easy if you can’t travel up and down the river or to somewhere completely new.

-Also, if you need to restock on supplies or flies, you’ll need some sort of mode of transportation.
-Get creative if you have to because a vehicle is absolutely worth it.
+Also, if you need to restock on supplies or flies, you’ll need some mode of transportation.
+Get creative if you have to because a vehicle provides the mobility anglers often need.

 Autumn is a spectacular time for fly fishing

 Most water is fishable for about three-quarters of the year.
-There are going to be weeks when runoff is significant or the water temperature is too high.
+However, there will be weeks when runoff is significant, or the water temperature is too high.

-But any fly fishing water is going to be able to be fished for the majority of the year.
-This doesn’t mean it’s going to be productive at all times, but you can land some fish.
+However, most fly fishing waters can be fished for most of the year.
+This doesn’t mean it will always be productive, but you can land some fish.

 Post Runoff

 One of the most productive times of the year on the water is right after runoff season has concluded.
 Runoff usually happens from April to June.
-Snow melts and spring rains can massively raise the level of the water.
-This makes fishing very challenging and takes away from the true fly fishing experience.
+Snow melts and spring rains can massively raise the level of the water, making fishing very challenging and detracting from the true fly fishing experience.

-Runoff usually subsides at some point in June.
+Runoff usually subsides in June.
 Once it calms, do your best to get on the water as soon as possible.
-Fish are hungry and looking to eat.
-Food isn’t moving as fast and they feel a need to fatten up after a long winter.
+Fish are hungry and looking for food.
+Food isn’t moving as fast, and they feel a need to fatten up after a long winter.

 You can target these fish with whatever flies you like.
-Do your best to identify where they’re feeding and then throw whatever flies are necessary.
+Do your best to identify where they’re feeding by understanding the fly hatch charts for that locality and then throw whatever flies are hatching during that period.

 Summer Months

-The majority of July, August and September are going to be productive.
-These are the warmest months of the year, but they also have the longest days for fishing.
-The water stays clear and the fish are active in the mornings and evenings.
-The hatches are going to happen during these hours, so make sure you’re fishing during these parts of the day.
+The majority of July, August, and September are the most productive.
+These are the warmest months of the year in Europe and the US, and they also have the longest fishing days.
+The water stays clear, and the fish are active in the mornings and evenings.
+The hatches will happen during these hours, so make sure you’re fishing during these parts of the day.

 Cloudy days are likely going to make it easiest for you.
-You can hide easier and the fish won’t be as spooky since shadows won’t be cast out over the water.
+You are less visible and blend into the surroundings better, and the fish won’t be as spooky since shadows won’t be cast out over the water.

-Take advantage of the warm weather and join the rest of the anglers in pursuit of a trophy fish.
-The later you get in the summer, you’ll find that terrestrials (beetles, grasshoppers, etc.) often start to make their way out to be eaten.
+Take advantage of the warm weather and join the other anglers in pursuit of a trophy fish.
+The later you get in the summer, you’ll find that using natural baits, such as terrestrials (beetles, grasshoppers, etc.), often start to make their way out to be eaten.

 Fall is Prime

-Fall fly fishing is wonderful!
-Late September, October and November can be a challenge due to cold weather, but the fish are still feeding.
-If you want to fish for salmon, fall is going to be the best time of the year.
-Most salmon runs happen in the fall so keep that in mind!
+Fall fly fishing is outstanding!
+Although late September, October, and November can be challenging due to cold weather, the fish are still feeding.
+If you want to fish for one of the prime size salmon species, fall will be the best time of the year.
+Most salmon “runs” happen in the fall, so keep that in mind!

-Fly fishing lodges often give good discounts in the fall season as long as they aren’t located in a salmon hotspot!
-The water is going to be far less busy as well.
+Fly fishing lodges often offer good discounts in the fall season as long as they aren’t located in a salmon hotspot.
+The water will also be far less busy, giving more opportunities to visit locations that are extremely popular in the summer.

 Ideal Fly Fishing Locations In The United States of America

-If you’re fly fishing in North America, you have dozens of amazing fly fishing options.
-While there are thousands of miles of beautiful water, certain waters are going to be far busier than others.
+If you’re fly fishing in North America, you have dozens of fantastic fly fishing options.
+While there are thousands of miles of beautiful water, certain waters will be far busier than others.

 Montana and Wyoming

-If possible, you’re going to want to make a trip to Montana and Wyoming.
+If possible, you’ll want to make a trip to Montana and Wyoming.
 First of all, you’re going to find ample lodging opportunities.
 Whether you want a lodge or a campsite, you will have access to it.

-Rivers like the Gallatin, Bighorn, Yellowstone, Madison and Missouri are all worth your time.
-They have phenomenal trout populations and will help you create memories that are going to last you a lifetime.
+Rivers like the Gallatin, Bighorn, Yellowstone, Madison, and Missouri are all worth your time.
+They have phenomenal trout populations and will help you create memories that will last a lifetime.

-Make a city like Big Sky, Montana your home base and you won’t be sorry.
-You’re within driving distance of a variety of water and these states make for a lovely vacation.
-It’s one of those trips that you dream of while you’re spending time searching on the internet.
+Make a city like Big Sky, Montana, your home base, and you won’t be sorry.
+You’re within driving distance of various lakes and rivers in one of the country’s most scenic areas, which makes for a lovely vacation.
+It’s one of those trips you dream of while you’re searching on the internet.

-Check out my recommendations of the best places to fish in Montana and Wyoming.
+Check out my recommendations on the best fishing places in Montana and Wyoming, including the famous trout river, the Gallatin.

 Colorado